 There’s really a pocket for everything and a padded sleeve for my laptop.

 When I travel to Hawaii without kids, I usually take a tote bag because I don’t need to haul around so many electronics.

 I like that I can just stash things in it without having to be overly organized.
 And I can usually put it under the seat in front of me for easy access.

 It doesn’t get much cuter than this Aloha print tote bag.
-There’s a zippered pocked on the outside where you can stash keys or your phone for easy access.
+There’s a zippered pocket on the outside where you can stash keys or your phone for easy access.

 I really only use a rolling suitcase for Hawaii when I’m packing a lot of items I won’t need during the flight.
 It’s way too cumbersome to open up a suitcase mid-flight.

 This rolling suitcase is really easy to wheel around the airport.
-There are zippered sections of the suitcase that easy fit some packing cubes.
+There are zippered sections of the suitcase that easily fit some packing cubes.